Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Overview

-{Faced with this seeming contradiction between our examples and the results of Ref.~\cite{castro2018dynamics} -- which as we mentioned earlier are mathematically sound -- we are forced to reexamine the basic framework of higher-order processes itself.
-In doing so we find that this framework is too limited to describe all physical situations of interest, and hence, any physical conclusions {regarding dynamics} that are drawn based on it are of limited applicability.} {Indeed, we analyse the assumptions underpinning the formalism of higher-order processes, showing exactly in which circumstances it is the appropriate formalism to use.
-In cases in which it is not, such as in the examples we present, then there is a need for a more general formalism for dynamics. {Towards this goal, here we introduce} a formalism for describing dynamics of channels, which subsumes and extends that of higher-order processes, {and leave} as a challenge for future work the development of an equivalent formalism for process-matrices.}
+{In this work, we further analyse} the assumptions underpinning the formalism of higher-order processes {and show in} which circumstances it {is an appropriate} formalism to use.
+In cases in which it is not, such as in the examples we present, then there is a need for a more {adequate} formalism for describing \blk dynamics.
+Towards this goal, here, we introduce a formalism for describing dynamics of channels, which {features a notion of evolution tailored at unraveling the fundamental (in terms of a more primitive object) \blk nature of channel dynamics.
+We} leave as a challenge for future work the development of an equivalent formalism for process matrices.